crossplane/docs/content/master/concepts/composition-functions.md

 Crossplane what it should do.
 Crossplane 'bootstraps' the initial desired state passed to a Function pipeline with:

-* A copy of the observed state of the XR.
+* A copy of the observed state of the composite resource (XR).
-* A copy of the observed state of any existing composed resources.
+* A copy of the observed state of any existing composed resources produced from the `resources` array.
 * Any new composed resources or modifications to observed resources produced from the `resources` array.

+{{< hint "note" >}}
+The initial desired state doesn't include any copies of observed resources produced by the function pipeline.
+When using multiple functions each function passes their desired resources output as input to the next pipeline function.
+{{< /hint >}}

 When adding a new desired resource to the `desired.resources` array you don't need to: